DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 |`MerchantId`|Guid|Yes|36|Unique store identifier. **Format:** 00000000-0000-0000-0000-000000000000|
 |`Content-type`|Alphanumeric|Yes|n/a|Type of message content to be sent. **Use:** "application/json"|

 **Header and Authentication** - All requests sent to Cielo must be authenticated by the store.
-Authentication consists of sending `MerchantID`, which is the unique store identifier provided by Cielo after store affiliation.
-Store authentication should be done by sending the `MerchandId` HTTP header field, as shown below and beside:
+Authentication consists of sending `MerchantId`, which is the unique store identifier provided by Cielo after store affiliation.
+Store authentication should be done by sending the `MerchantId` HTTP header field, as shown below and beside:

 **Body - Detailed**